Counterfactual Fairness through Transforming Data Orthogonal to Bias: Related Work

+This section begins by examining the fundamental fairness definitions that form the basis of our modeling framework.
+Following this, we delve into prominent machine learning techniques designed to ensure fairness, with a particular emphasis on counterfactual fairness.

-\paragraph{Fairness in Machine Learning} The pursuit of fair decision-making in machine learning has led to diverse approaches for defining and quantifying fairness.
+\paragraph{Fairness in machine learning} The pursuit of fair decision-making in machine learning has led to diverse approaches for defining and quantifying fairness.
 Researchers commonly adopt either observational or counterfactual approaches to formalize fairness.
-Observational methods typically characterize fairness through metrics derived from observed data and predicted outcomes \cite{kamiran2012data,luong2011k,chen2023learning,wei2024assessing}.
-Metrics such as individual fairness (IF) \cite{dwork2012fairness}, demographic parity or Group Fairness \cite{zemel2013learning,khademi2019fairness} and equalized odds \cite{hardt2016equality} fall under this category.
+Observational methods typically characterize fairness through metrics derived from observed data and predicted outcomes~\cite{kamiran2012data,luong2011k,chen2023learning,wei2024assessing}.
+Metrics such as individual fairness (IF)~\cite{dwork2012fairness}, demographic parity or group fairness~\cite{zemel2013learning,khademi2019fairness} and equalized odds~\cite{hardt2016equality} fall under this category.
 The key idea for the observational fairness metric is viewing fairness as treating similar individuals or individuals belonging to the same groups similarly.
-For example, IF defines fairness as treating any two individuals who are similar with respect to a particular task similarly \cite{zemel2013learning}.
+For example, equalized odds ensures fairness by requiring that the true positive and false positive rates are equal across different groups~\cite{wang2019equal, hardt2016equality}.

-In contrast, counterfactual approaches proposes a causal approach to defining fairness.
-These definitions assess fairness based on how predictions would change if sensitive attributes were altered \cite{kusner2017counterfactual,wang2019equal,hardt2016equality, chen2023learning, chiappa2019path}.
-With the help of the potential outcome concept, the measuring of fairness is no longer restricted to the observable quantities.
-For instance, the Equal Opportunity (EO) definition, akin to individual fairness, directly compares the actual and counterfactual decisions of the same individual, rather than relying on comparisons between the observation of two similar individuals \cite{wang2019equal}.
+Counterfactual methods, on the other hand, offer a causal perspective on fairness.
+These approaches determine fairness based on potential changes in outcomes if sensitive variables were altered~\cite{hardt2016equality, kusner2017counterfactual, wang2019equal, chen2023learning, chiappa2019path}.
+Such methods extend the concept of fairness beyond observable measures.
+For example, the Equal Opportunity (EO) criterion directly compares the actual and counterfactual decisions for the same individual, assuming the individual had the same non-sensitive attributes, providing a more nuanced assessment than equalized odds~\cite{wang2019equal}.